kyle-tennison/Magnetite/under-the-hood.md

 ### 2D Stress Elements

-Before we get started working with 2D elements, we'll need to consider some new properties at arise with the increased dimension.
+Before we get started working with 2D triangular elements, we'll need to consider some new properties at arise with the increased dimension.
 Let's look at 1D Hooke's law again, in it's stress-strain form:
 $$\sigma = E \epsilon$$

 where: